Speak To An Addiction Professional

 Adderall has become a popular (And problematic) substance.
 Initially used to treat people with severe A.D.H.D.
 (Attention Deficit Hyperactive Disorder), Adderall has become a subject of misuse.
 From college campuses to sports performances, Adderall and similar amphetamines run rampant.
 So, what is Adderall and why is it being used so frequently?

 What is Adderall?

 Adderall is an approved medicine, used in the treatment of patients suffering from attention deficit hyperactivity disorder (ADHD) and certain sleeping concerns.
 The main components present in this medicine are amphetamine and dextro-amphetamine; both of these are stimulating substances; that is they influence and control the nervous system.
 This is what makes Adderall primarily a medicine which is ill-treated and used as a harmful drug by numerous people!

-Adderall and Abuse
+Adderall Addiction Abuse & Effects